pyronome/documentation/docs/latest/en/docs/legal-user-agreement.md

 - protect and defend the rights or property of PYRONOME; or
 - enforce this agreement.

 6.2.
-PYRONOME may access USER Data to respond to service or technical problems with the Software or SaaS.
+PYRONOME may access USER Data to respond to service or technical problems with the software or the source code using the software.
 USER is solely responsible for the accuracy, quality, integrity, legality, reliability, appropriateness, and copyright of all USER Data, and PYRONOME assumes no responsibility for the deletion, correction, destruction, loss, infringement or failure of the SaaS to store any USER Data.

 6.3.
 PYRONOME reserves the right to establish a maximum amount of memory or other computer storage and a maximum amount of USER Data that USER may store, post or transmit on or through the Software and SaaS.
 USER shall be responsible for maintaining an archive or back-up copy of all USER Data, and PYRONOME shall have no liability for any loss of USER Data, whether caused by PYRONOME or any third party service provider.

 6.4.
 USER shall be responsible for compliance with all obligations imposed by Canadian and Turkey applicable privacy legislations, and any implementing or amending legislation as may be enacted from time to time, and USER shall indemnify, defend and hold PYRONOME harmless from and against any third party claims against PYRONOME resulting from the use and disclosure by PYRONOME of personal information consistent with the terms of this agreement.

 6.5.
-PYRONOME shall retain USER Data for a period of thirty (30) days after expiration or termination of this agreement.
-USER may request that PYRONOME conduct a mass export or send a file of USER Data, and PYRONOME agrees to provide such services at its then current rates on a time and material basis.
-After thirty (30) days, PYRONOME may delete and destroy all USER Data without notice or further liability to USER.
+PYRONOME will retain USER data for thirty (30) days after the expiration or termination of this Agreement.
+The USER may ask PYRONOME to send a copy of their data.
+PYRONOME fulfills this request within thirty (30) business days.
+Thirty (30) days later, PYRONOME may delete and destroy all USER data without notifying the USER or under any other obligations.

 ## 7. Obligations of PYRONOME